From opening hours to reservations to lost and found office

 Hotels near the festival grounds are usually fully booked months before the start of the Oktoberfest.
 Getting a room in the city center during the Oktoberfest is difficult, but not completely impossible.
 The sooner you book, the better.
 Munich Tourism offers a hotel search

-Want to enjoy chicken and beer but no cash in your wallet?
-No problem.
-Around 12 ATMs belonging to different banks and savings banks can be found at the entrances to the Oktoberfest grounds.
+ATMs of various banks and savings banks can be found at the entrances to the festival grounds.
 In most of the large beer tents there are also ATMs, which also take MasterCard and Visa.
 The upper limit for withdrawals is 1,000 Euro and the machines are located in quieter parts of the tents – the security staff keep an eye on them.
-The quickest way to find the nearest ATM is on the map on the Oktoberfest App in the section “Service”.

 If you want to get to know the Oktoberfest properly, you can let professionals show you around and also take a look behind the scenes.
 The official guides of Munich Tourism offer tours for groups and open tours for individuals, which last about an hour and a half.
 Of course, they are also available in various other languages.

 Yes.
-An offer from "Universum Oktoberfest" - there are various packages, from classic to zünftig (here you can join in) to "Schützenliesl" with crossbow shooting or "Knödel und Kultur" with lunch in the Munich Knödelei on the Festwiese.
+An offer from "Universum Oktoberfest" - there are various packages, from classic to hearty (here you can join in) to "Schützenlisl" with crossbow shooting or "Knödel und Kultur" with lunch in the Munich Knödelei on the festival ground.
 Individual wishes are also taken into account.
 Children can participate as well as people with mobility restrictions.
 More info

 Yes, if you want a completely individual tour, you can contact the "Münchner Gästeführer Verein e.V." and choose the right guide from a list of qualified guides.
 In addition to contact details, the website also lists the qualifications and foreign languages offered by the guides.
 More info